APTrust/dart/README.md

 4. Click **Run Anyway**.
 You should see a new browser tab showing DART 3.

-Currently, the only way to stop DART 3 in Windows is to open the Task Manager, search for **dart3**, right-click on the result and choose **End Task**.
-We're working on improving this before release.

 ### Starting DART 3 on MacOS